cloud-gov/federalist.18f.gov/pages/using-federalist/launch-checklist.md

 1. Sign an IAA with 18F to use Federalist.
 2. Verify that your agency accepts the risk of using Federalist.
-3. Build your site using the Federalist editor and approve your content.
+3. Build your site and verify that the site is ready for launch at your live URL.
-4. Configure your DNS / URL so www.yourwebsite.gov points to the Federalist system.
-(Unless discussed otherwise during the IAA process, you will be responsible for securing your desired URL and configuring DNS.)
+4. Initiate setup of your custom URL within your agency and with the Federalist team.
+Federalist will set up support for your URL and provide a subdomain to which your technical staff will delegate their DNS.
-5. Set up your HTTPS certificate so https://www.yourwebsite.gov loads correctly.
-(Unless discussed otherwise during the IAA process, you will be responsible for providing a certificate for 18F to load into Federalist's backend system.)
+5. Alter your site's settings in the Federalist web interface to have Federalist drop your site's assets at the correct URL.